cmcuza/TerseTS/README.md

    printf("Compression successful.
 Decompressed data length: %lu\n", compressed_values.len);

-   // Prepare for decompressed data. struct UncompressedValues decompressed_values;
+   // Prepare for decompressed data.
+   // The decompressed values point to dynamically allocated data that should be deallocated. struct UncompressedValues decompressed_values;

    // Decompress the data.